 Jacqueline H. Singh, MPP, PhD (Leadership Team) is an Executive Evaluation & Program Design Advisor and Founder of Qualitative Advantage, LLC located in Indianapolis, IN.
 She received her PhD from The University of Pennsylvania in Higher Education and Masters in Public Policy (MPP) from Vanderbilt University.
 Her areas of expertise are in postsecondary education, workforce development, and nonprofits.
 Dr. Singh consults with faculty, higher education institutions, and non-profit organizations to build evaluation capacity and use evaluability assessment (EA).
 She is active in the American Evaluation Association, Indiana Evaluation Association, and the Association for Public Policy Analysis & Management.
 Previously, Dr. Singh served as Director for the Office of Evaluation and Program Excellence (OEPE) at the National Collegiate Athletic Association (NCAA) where she implemented systematic approaches that lead to quality programs and evidence-based decision-making.During her tenure at NCAA, she established OEPE and collaborated with senior level administrators, directors, program managers, and membership institutions to introduce evaluation.

-Catherine Nameth, PhD (Webmaster) is the Director of Career & Community Programs at the American Language Center at UCLA Extension whose professional responsibilities include program design, implementation, and evaluation as well as writing evaluation plans for grants.
-Prior to her career in higher/continuing education administration, she taught English as a Second Language/English as a Foreign Language to adult learners in the United States and in other countries.
-She is also an adjunct professor in the Graduate School of Education and Psychology at Pepperdine University.
+Catherine Nameth, PhD Is the Director of Faculty Development & Evaluation at the David Geffen School of Medicine at UCLA.
+Prior to her career in higher education administration, she taught English as a Second Language/English as a Foreign Language to adult learners in the United States and in other countries.
+She is also an Adjunct Professor in the Graduate School of Education and Psychology at Pepperdine University.